You can pick up a copy of our Echo Journal at the Info Desk. This journal details our structure, schedule and other main parts of Echo for the year.

 How can my student get involved in Echo?

 The best way to introduce students to Echo is to check it out on a Wednesday night.
-We have a team of adults and student leaders that will welcome your student and show them student around.
+We have a team of adults and student leaders that will welcome your student and show them around.
 If they decide to become more involved, we can get them involved in Journey Groups, the small group ministry of Echo.
-If your student is in 9-12 grade, they are invited to check out our weekly House Group, which meets Sundays from 6-8 pm at a home near WHC.
+If your student is in 9-12 grade, they are invited to check out Reverb, which meets once a month during the 11:00 Sunday service.

 Is there anything available beyond Wednesday night?